 First Aid/CPR training is good for 2 years and is something everyone can benefit from.
 Regardless of industry, parental status, age or hobbies, an understanding of first aid/cpr is a life skill that could save someone's life.

 Veterans Benefits & Military Active Duty

-VETERANS BENEFITS
+VETERANS BENEFITS -

-The Oregon Columbia Masons program is approved for VA education benefits.
+The Oregon Columbia Roofers program is not yet approved for VA education benefits.